 Once you understand how you will use your kayak, the process of choosing a kayak seems infinitely easier.
 Determine whether you need a recreational kayak or a sea kayak or another type.

 This is the amount of inner capacity of your kayak.
 Typically, there are two types of kayaks based on volume.
-We have high volume kayaks and low volume kayaks.
+We have high-volume kayaks and low-volume kayaks.

 High Volume kayaks are more buoyant in water and therefore resurface quickly.
 These kayaks are especially useful for beginners or for people who use their kayaks in fast-moving waters.
 The water is shed quickly due to the rounded shape of the kayak’s bow and stern.

-Low volume kayaks are designed for freestyling maneuvers.
+Low-volume kayaks are designed for freestyling maneuvers.
 They are mostly thin in shape having a raised bow and stern with little space.
-This kayak, however, is not suitable for using in white-water as the fast-moving water currents are too strong to cut through by low volume kayaks.
+This kayak, however, is not suitable for using in white-water as the fast-moving water currents are too strong to cut through by low-volume kayaks.
 This also hampers the speed and maneuvering power of the kayak.

 This refers to the shape of the bottom of the kayak.
 There could be displacement hulls or planning hulls.

-Planning hulls have a flat, less rounded bottom and the sides have a definite angle.
+Planing hulls have a flat, less rounded bottom and the sides have a definite angle.
 These kayaks move through the water when at rest or gently paddled but when it gains speed, the flat surface glides through the water and requires less muscle power.
 However, it may not be a good start for beginners as this type of boat requires some getting used to.
 Since it is significantly harder to keep the kayak moving in a straight line.

 This is the line where the bottom and sides of the kayak join.
 There can be soft chines or hard chines.